Anchor links are used to quickly jump from one part of a webpage to another.

 Will will show you two common uses for anchor links in Divi, but first, let’s quickly explain exactly what an anchor link really is.

-What is an anchor link?
-How does it work?
+What is an anchor link and how does it work?

-An anchor link is a unique id that you can attach to a content block or specific element on a page or post.
-If a user clicks (or searches for) on the page/post URL followed by the anchor link, they will be taken to that particular “anchored” section.
+An anchor link is a unique ID that is attached to a content block or specific element on a page or post.
+If a user clicks on the anchor link URL they will be taken to that particular “anchored” section.

 In Divi, you have the option to use CSS IDs as anchor links.
-You basically get to add a CSS ID to any section or module you have access to using the Divi Builder.
-For example, let’s set a CSS ID – “iamhere” for a section on a webpage.
-Also, let’s consider the URL for the webpage is – “www.example.com/demo-post.”
+You can add a CSS ID to any section or module you have access to using the Divi Builder.

 Step 1: Assign anchor links to Divi sections